CavitationDetection/1-D-DHRN/README.md

 ## Updates
+[1.3.2022] We submit preprinted versions on the arXiv.

-[07.3.2022] For the time being, test code (and some trained models) are being made available.
+[7.3.2022] For the time being, test code (and some trained models) are being made available.
 Training and other codes will be uploaded in some time.

 For any queries, please feel free to contact YuSha et al. through yusha20211001@gmail.com